Wind-WindKids/winding/samples/sophieandwind/quartet.md

 The courtyard of a school.
 Children playing basketball, sitting at tables with art projects.
 Sophie and Wind among them.
 A few trees, a low building with large windows, and bright blue sky overhead.
 Wind animatedly explaining something, his hands gesturing.
 Sophie listens intently, her eyes wide with curiosity.

-@comment: hidden
-The FAA does not impose minimum age requirements for operating ultralight vehicles under Part 103.

 --
 the_airport: page, portrait-oriented